dotnet/docs-maui/docs/tutorials/notes-mvvm/includes/viewmodel-about.md

     The previous code snippet highlights the lines that have changed in this version of the view.

 Notice that the button is using the `Command` property.
 Many controls have a `Command` property that is invoked when the user interacts with the control.
-When used with a button, the command is invoked when a user presses the button, similar to how the `Clicked` event handler is invoked, except that you can bind `Command` to the viewmodel.
+When used with a button, the command is invoked when a user presses the button, similar to how the `Clicked` event handler is invoked, except that you can bind `Command` to a property in the viewmodel.

 In this view, when the user presses the button, the `Command` is invoked.
 The `Command` is bound to the `ShowMoreInfoCommand` property in the viewmodel, and when invoked, runs the code in the `ShowMoreInfo` method, which opens the web browser to a specific page.